999-juiceWRLD/cp_book_notes/chapter_3/README.md

 3. Recursively sort the subarray `array[a...k]`.
 4. Recursively sort the subaray `array[k+1...b]`.
 5. Merge the sorted subarrays `array[a...k]` and `array[k+1...b]` into a sorted subarray `array[a...b]`.

+**NOTE:** This was just a simple intuition, therefore I didn't put the real implementation of merge sort.